ivoryak47/Machine-Learning/README.md

 # Machine-Learning
-Some cool machine learning projects.
+Here are some of my machine learning projects.